hukl/hostmux/README.md

 # HOSTMUX

 hostmux is a small wrapper script for tmux to easily connect to a series of hosts via ssh and open a split pane for each of the hosts.
 Using the synchronize-pane feature of tmux, commands can be easily broadcasted/multiplexed.
 This is a light weight replacement for tools like csshX on OS X.

 ## Usage

 ```
-HOSTMUX(1)                  General Commands Manual                 HOSTMUX(1)

-NAME
-     hostmux - Connects to a list of hosts via ssh in separate tmux split
-     panes

 SYNOPSIS
-     hostmux [-s session-name] [-l tmux-layout] [-x] [-h] [host_a] [host_b]
+     hostmux [-s session-name] [-l tmux-layout] [-x] [-p] [-S] [-h] host1
-             [host_n]
+             host2 ...

 DESCRIPTION
      Call hostmux followed by a list of hosts you want to connect to via ssh.